rap2hpoutre/vue-picture-swipe/README.md

 ## Why?

-I did not found any vue componant that uses thumbnail (smaller version of images) and is mobile-friendly (swipe)
+I did not found any vue component that uses thumbnail (smaller version of images) and is mobile-friendly (swipe)

  - [This one](https://github.com/LS1231/vue-preview) is documented (and issued) in chinese only and has no thumbnails.
 Edit: I translated the readme (with google translate) and submitted [a PR that was accepted](https://github.com/LS1231/vue-preview/pull/32), so now, the documentation is in english)
  - [This one](https://github.com/zhaohaodang/vue-see) is documented (and issued) in chinese too and has no thumbnails either.